 - Reincarnation: See Messanic Archetype.

 - You Can't Fight Fate / We All Die Someday: Why Krishna enjoins Arjuna to fight and slay his enemies.
-The term for "death" in the famous quote above can also be translated as time.I am time grown old, creating world destruction, set in motion to annihilate the worlds; even without you, all these warriors arrayed in hostile ranks will cease to exist.
+The term for "death" in the famous quote above is more commonly (and more accurately) translated as "time".I am time grown old, creating world destruction, set in motion to annihilate the worlds; even without you, all these warriors arrayed in hostile ranks will cease to exist.
 Therefore, arise and win glory!
 Conquer your foes and fulfill your kingship!
 They are already killed by me.
 Be just my instrument, the archer at my side!